 Talk to other working caregivers.
-You may get helpful ideas from the online discussion forums for the Caregiver Action Network, or take a look at a list of resources at Pan-Canadian Supports, aiding carers across Canada.
+You may get helpful ideas from the online discussion forums like the Caregiver Online Support Group on the Family Caregiver Alliance’s site.

 Consider hiring a geriatric care manager.
-This person can help with care giving tasks that your job may not leave you time to do, such as coordinating medical appointments, interviewing home health aids, or tracking down supplies.
-Visit the site Elder Care Canada to learn more about how care managers can help.
+This person can help with caregiving tasks that your job may not leave you time to do, such as coordinating medical appointments, interviewing home health aids, or tracking down supplies.
+Visit the site for the Aging Life Care Association to learn more about how care managers can help.